Published: 07/11/2024

 Lingering Aftermath and Lessons Learned

 As the immediate crisis subsided, the healthcare sector found itself grappling with a new set of challenges.
-Appointment backlogs swelled, requiring careful management and prioritization.
+Appointment backlogs swelled, requiring careful management and prioritisation.
 Prescription processing delays continued to ripple through the system, affecting patients and pharmacies alike.
 This incident served as a stark wake-up call, highlighting the critical need for more robust digital infrastructure and comprehensive contingency plans in an increasingly tech-dependent healthcare system.

 Looking to the Future